AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Introduction

-Leveraging this insight, we propose AsFT (as shown in \autoref{fig_pipeline}), a novel method that anchors safety during fine-tuning by explicitly guiding parameter updates within the confines of a ``narrow safety basin''.
-While the exact harmful direction ($d_{\text{harm}}$) is generally inaccessible, we use $d_{\perp}$, derived from $d_{\text{aligned}}$, as a proxy to approximate and suppress harmful parameter updates.
-This is achieved by introducing a regularizer into the training objective, which explicitly constrains updates along $d_{\perp}$ to guide them within the ``narrow safety basin'', effectively preserving the safety of the fine-tuned model while maintaining strong task-specific performance.
-Experimental results demonstrate that AsFT reduces harmful scores by up to 7.60$\%$ compared to Safe LoRA, while delivering superior performance on a variety of downstream tasks.
-In summary, our contributions are as follows: \begin{itemize}[nolistsep, leftmargin=*] \item We observe that the alignment direction $d_{\text{aligned}}$ can serve as a safety anchor and that its orthogonal counterpart $d_{\perp}$ closely aligns with the harmful direction $d_{\text{harm}}$, framing the LLM safety landscape as a “narrow safety basin”. \item We propose AsFT (Anchoring Safety in Fine-Tuning), which suppresses parameter updates along $d_{\perp}$, enabling fine-tuning within the ``narrow safety basin'' to preserve alignment safety. \item We validate AsFT through extensive experiments across multiple models, tasks, and fine-tuning attacks, achieving notable improvements in both safety and downstream task performance. \end{itemize}
+To navigate this treacherous landscape, we propose \textbf{AsFT} (\textbf{A}nchoring \textbf{S}afety in \textbf{F}ine-\textbf{T}uning), a method (Fig.~\ref{fig_pipeline}) that maintains models within the ``narrow safety basin" by penalizing parameter updates orthogonal to the alignment direction $d_{\text{aligned}}$.
+AsFT effectively prevents the model from straying into harmful regions of the parameter space, thus preserving its inherent safety while achieving strong task performance.
+Extensive experiment (across 8 datasets and 4 models) demonstrate that AsFT reduces harmful scores by up to 17.44$\%$ compared to SFT and achieves superior downstream performance.
+Our main contributions include:

+\begin{itemize}[nolistsep, leftmargin=*] \item We observe that the alignment direction $d_{\text{aligned}}$ can serve as a safety anchor and that its orthogonal counterpart $d^{\perp}_{\text{harm}}$ closely aligns with the harmful direction, framing the LLM safety landscape as a ``narrow safety basin''. \item We propose \textbf{AsFT}, which penalizes parameter updates along $d^{\perp}_{\text{harm}}$, enabling fine-tuning within the ``narrow safety basin'' to preserve alignment safety. \item We validate AsFT through extensive experiments across \textbf{8 datasets} and \textbf{4 models}, achieving the best balance between safety and downstream task performance. \end{itemize}